 - Subverted in Hard Time.
 Ethan Harrow spends a lot of his sentence exercising, but not in a way that turns him into a bodybuilder or a power lifter — more like a triathlete.
+He's in excellent shape when he's released at age 65.
 This is partially because he petitioned for, and got, treadmills and elliptical machines in the exercise yard.

 - Travis Clevenger in Bloodhound is an example of the fairly rare "fat man loses a lot of weight" type.
-He was obese before his sentence, and by the events of the comic has lost nearly 150 pounds (68 kilos) while also building his muscles.
+He was obese before his sentence, and by the events of the comic (about two and a half years later) he's lost nearly 150 pounds (68 kilos) while also building his muscles.

 - Cape Fear has Robert De Niro's character spend his time working out to get revenge.

 - The film Con Air featured Nicolas Cage's character doing this while in prison, although being a US Army Ranger he would have been in good shape already.

 - Oh Dae-su in Oldboy (2003) keeps himself in shape and grows some impressive extra skin on his knuckles by boxing against the wall.
 It pays off.

 - David Belle's character in Banlieue 13 has nothing in his cell except iron bars.
 So he mostly does vertical situps on those.